José Paz Bezerra

-José Paz Bezerra (born December 12, 1945), known as The Monster of Morumbi (Portuguese: O Monstro do Morumbi), is a Brazilian serial killer who was convicted of killing of at least seven women in São Paulo and Pará from 1970 to 1971, but claimed he was responsible for 24 murders overall.
+José Paz Bezerra (born December 12, 1945), known as The Monster of Morumbi (Portuguese: O Monstro do Morumbi), is a Brazilian serial killer who was convicted of killing at least seven women in São Paulo and Pará from 1970 to 1971, but claimed he was responsible for 24 murders overall.
 Sentenced to 100 years imprisonment, he was sent to the São José Prison in Belém, where he served 30 years (the maximum available sentence) before being released in 2001.

 Early life

 José Paz Bezerra was born on December 12, 1945, in Alagoa Nova, Brazil to José Borges Filho and Maria Paz.
 His early life proved to be difficult, as his father suffered from leprosy for which young Bezerra had to take care of him, while his mother resorted to prostituting herself due to the extreme poverty they lived in.
-After his father's passing, the surviving family members moved to a favela in Rio de Janeiro, where his mother found a new companion, Severino, who tolerated her extramarital activity, but resented Bezerra, whom he frequently beat.
+After his father's death, the surviving family members moved to a favela in Rio de Janeiro, where his mother found a new companion, Severino, who tolerated her extramarital activity, but resented Bezerra, whom he frequently beat.
 His mother eventually broke off their relationship after Severino started to bring in other men to have sex with in front of the boy, and moved in with another man, Manuel, who was not violent but still resented the young boy.

 At the age of 10, Bezerra ran away from home and began living on the streets, selling candies at the Central do Brasil station.
 Even at a young age, he compulsively masturbated, and it was even claimed that he drove nails into his arm because he liked the sight of blood.
 In his adolescence, he started committing minor crimes and was jailed in correctional institutions repeatedly.
 After he turned eighteen, Bezerra enlisted in the Brazilian Army, but deserted after being accused of petty theft.
 After this point, nothing is known of his activities until the late 1960s, when he resurfaced in São Paulo.